Home (Game of Thrones): On the Iron Islands

-Balon Greyjoy is assassinated by his brother Euron, who throws him off a bridge to his death.
-At Balon's funeral, Yara Greyjoy swears vengeance against Balon's killer, but is reminded by her uncle Aeron, a Drowned Priest, that her position as his successor depends on the results of the Kingsmoot, a ceremony where the Ironborn elect their new leader.
+Balon Greyjoy is assassinated by his brother Euron, who throws him off a bridge.
+Yara Greyjoy swears vengeance, but is reminded by her uncle Aeron, a priest, that Balon's successor depends on the Kingsmoot, a ceremony where the Ironborn choose their leader.

 In Braavos

-Arya continues to duel with the Waif, but still performs poorly.
-After one particular defeat, Arya is surprised when Jaqen H'ghar appears and attempts to tempt her with food, bedding, and the return of her vision.
-Arya refuses all of Jaqen's offers, and Jaqen tells Arya to follow him, telling her she no longer needs to live on the streets.
+Arya duels the Waif, performing poorly.
+Jaqen H'ghar appears and tempts Arya with food, bedding, and the return of her vision.
+Arya refuses Jaqen's offers, and Jaqen tells Arya to follow him, saying she need no longer live on the streets.

 In Meereen

-At council with Varys, Missandei, and Grey Worm, Tyrion learns that Astapor and Yunkai have been retaken by the Masters.
-Knowing that they need the dragons to defend Meereen, Tyrion heads to Viserion and Rhaegal's chamber to free them.
-While wary at first, the dragons do not attack Tyrion and allow him to undo their shackles before retreating deeper into the chamber.
+Tyrion learns that Astapor and Yunkai have been retaken by the slavers.
+Knowing that they need the dragons to defend Meereen, Tyrion heads to Viserion and Rhaegal's chamber, where the dragons allow him to undo their shackles.

 At the Wall

-Davos and the loyalists guarding Jon's body prepare to make a stand against Thorne and his allies, but before a fight can begin the outer gates of Castle Black are breached by the giant Wun Wun, followed by Tormund Giantsbane, Edd, and an army of Wildlings.
-Outnumbered, the mutineers surrender and are locked in the cells on Edd's orders.

-Davos pleads with Melisandre to attempt to resurrect Jon, reminding her of her previous miracles.
-Though Melisandre's faith has been shattered by Stannis' defeat, she is reminded of her encounter with Beric Dondarrion - who has been resurrected six times - and attempts a ritual.
-Melisandre is seemingly unsuccessful and she, Tormund, Edd and Davos leave the room defeated, but shortly afterwards, Jon awakens.
+Davos and the loyalists guarding Jon's body prepare to make a stand against Thorne and his allies, but before a fight can begin, Edd returns with an army of Wildlings.
+The mutineers surrender and are locked in the cells on Edd's orders.
+Davos pleads with Melisandre to attempt to resurrect Jon.
+Though Melisandre's faith has been shattered by Stannis' defeat, she attempts a ritual: seemingly unsuccessful, she, Tormund, Edd and Davos leave the room, but shortly afterwards, Jon awakens.